Intermodal container: Containerized equipment

 Container-sized units are also often used for moving large pieces of equipment to temporary sites.
 Specialised containers are particularly attractive to militaries already using containerisation to move much of their freight around.
 Shipment of specialized equipment in this way simplifies logistics and may prevent identification of high value equipment by enemies.
 Such systems may include command and control facilities, mobile operating theatres or even missile launchers (such as the Russian 3M-54 Klub surface-to-surface missile).

 Complete water treatment systems can be installed in containers and shipped around the world.

 Electric generators can be permanently installed in containers to be used for portable power.

+The use of intermodal containers for residential purposes, commonly known as container homes or 'cargotecture', has become widespread, with many resources available for tutorials on construction and importing containers, particularly in regions like the United States.

+Creative use

+Containers have also been used by contemporary artists, exhibitions, and galleries.
+Artists may conduct residencies inside stationary or traveling containers.
+Containers may also be used to install temporary art exhibitions in one or many containers at a site such as the 2005–2012 Containerart project.

 Repurposing

 Half the containers that enter the United States leave empty.
 Their value in the US is lower than in China, so they are sometimes used for other purposes.
 This is typically but not always at the end of their voyaging lives.
 The US military often used its Conex containers as on-site storage, or easily transportable housing for command staff and medical clinics.
 Nearly all of the more than 150,000 Conex containers shipped to Vietnam remained in the country, primarily as storage or other mobile facilities.
 Permanent or semi-permanent placement of containers for storage is common.
 A regular forty-foot container has about 4000 kg of steel, which takes 8000 kWh of energy to melt down.
 Repurposing used shipping containers is increasingly a practical solution to both social and ecological problems.

 Shipping container architecture employs used shipping containers as the main framing of modular home designs, where the steel may be an integrated part of the design, or be camouflaged into a traditional looking home.
 They have also been used to make temporary shops, cafes, and computer datacenters, e.g. the Sun Modular Datacenter.

 Intermodal containers are not strong enough for conversion to underground bunkers without additional bracing, as the walls cannot sustain much lateral pressure and will collapse.
 Also, the wooden floor of many used containers could contain some fumigation residues, rendering them unsuitable as confined spaces, such as for prison cells or bunkers.
 Cleaning or replacing the wood floor can make these used containers habitable, with proper attention to such essential issues as ventilation and insulation.